awsdocs/aws-doc-sdk-examples/rust_dev_preview/localstack/README.md

 ## Purpose

-This example demonstrate how to use LocalStack with of the AWS SDK for Rust.
+This example demonstrate how to use LocalStack with the AWS SDK for Rust.

 LocalStack is a cloud service emulator that runs in a single container on your computer.